-Full Text: IGP's response to most corrupt institution tag against Police Service
+FULL TEXT: IGP's response to most corrupt institution tag against Police Service

 “As we have all now come to accept, perception tends to be more powerful than reality, and therefore we have no choice than to share our position on this matter,” Dr Dampare said.

-The IGP, however, presented 14 concerns to the researchers and requested a response to each of them.
+The IGP, however, presented 14 concerns to the researchers and requested a response to a number of them.

 He said this will help them better understand the research outcomes and further shape measures being implemented by the Service to improve its delivery.